Efficient Large Language Models: A Survey

 \subsection{Efficient Fine-Tuning}

-Efficient fine-tuning aims to enhance the efficiency of the fine-tuning process for LLMs.
-As shown in Figure~\ref{fig:efficient finetune tree}, efficient fine-tuning methods can be grouped into parameter-efficient fine-tuning (PEFT), and memory-efficient fine-tuning (MEFT).
+Efficient fine-tuning techniques focus on reducing the costs of the LLM fine-tuning process.
+As summarized in Figure~\ref{fig:efficient finetune tree}, efficient fine-tuning techniques can be grouped into parameter-efficient fine-tuning (PEFT) and memory-efficient fine-tuning (MEFT).

 \tikzstyle{my-box}=[ rectangle, draw=hidden-draw, rounded corners, text opacity=1, minimum height=1.5em, minimum width=5em, inner sep=2pt, align=center, fill opacity=.5, line width=0.8pt, ] \tikzstyle{leaf}=[my-box, minimum height=1.5em, fill=hidden-pink!80, text=black, align=left,font= , inner xsep=2pt, inner ysep=4pt, line width=0.8pt, ]